About

 In her spare time you may find Sammy on a ‘piste’!
 She enjoys playing pétanque, has played at regional level and with her partner organises pétanque events.

-Athena had always wanted a business of her own.
+I have wanted a business of my own since I was 11.
 Though there was a very happy and joy filled childhood it wasn’t exactly wealthy by any means.
 There was no running hot water at home growing up for example, which at the time just seemed normal and in hindsight seems totally bonkers.

 Skip forward a few years and working many jobs since I was 14, I finished university completing an Arts & Media degree, specialising in Fine Art Print.
 This got me a job in a private stationer in London, where I was Print Finisher and Consultant.
-After a year or two I was headhunted by another stationer and realised I must be alright at this!
-After some negotiation I moved to the new place and they taught me the design programmes and I learned even more about what works and doesn’t in the world of bespoke print.
+I was soon headhunted by another stationer and realised I must be pretty good at this!
+After some negotiation I moved to the new place where they taught me the design programmes and I learned even more about what works and doesn’t in the world of bespoke print.

 An initial business selling screen printed t-shirts at Camden market wilted and died while I was working full time at the stationery company.
 It taught me a lot, not only about running a business but about the time, energy and effort required to make something successful.

-I began Meticulous Ink with a Business Loan, my life savings and three credit cards (not recommended!).
+I began Meticulous Ink with a Business Loan, my life savings and three credit cards.
 The doors opened on 23rd October 2010.
+Every day I am so grateful to my past self for having the confidence and optimism to take the leap, believe in myself and begin this creative journey.